South Korea quietly intervenes on the won to bolster economy

 On Thursday the Bank of Korea cut its economic growth forecast for this year to 3.8 percent from 4 percent.

-Despite a stance in favor of free markets, South Korean authorities have long intervened in currency markets, which has caused friction with the United States and the International Monetary Fund.
+Despite a stance in favour of free markets, South Korean authorities have long intervened in currency markets, which has caused friction with the United States and the International Monetary Fund.

 "The government has no choice but to support exports as there is a limit to what it can do to boost domestic consumption," said Jeon Seung-ji, a foreign exchange analyst at Samsung Futures.